storybroom/storybroom.github.io/README.md

 # Storybroom

-Storybroom lets you create texty, elegant looking carousel posts for Instagram.
+A simple tool to create texty, elegant looking carousel posts for Instagram.
 It allows you to tell your story in the form of beautiful looking text.

 Use it: [https://storybroom.github.io/](https://storybroom.github.io/)